 Munger, Tolles & Olson features one of the premier white collar criminal defense and investigations practices in the country.
 The firm has successfully defended business and individual clients in every major area of white collar criminal enforcement, including alleged securities, accounting and tax fraud; insider trading; Foreign Corrupt Practices Act; False Claims Act; intellectual property theft; environmental crimes; and criminal antitrust violations.
-The group draws upon the experience and expertise of some of the most highly regarded white collar litigators, including more than a dozen former federal and several state prosecutors.
+The group draws upon the experience and expertise of some of the most highly regarded white collar litigators, including 11 former federal and several state prosecutors.

 The firm’s white collar lawyers bring the same creativity and problem-solving experience to white collar cases that are the hallmarks of Munger Tolles.
 They are seasoned trial lawyers who have an equally strong track record of persuading the government not to file criminal charges or to bring other enforcement actions in the first place.

 Munger Tolles represents clients under criminal investigation and the targets of enforcement proceedings in state and federal courts and related administrative proceedings throughout the U.S. Our lawyers have defended clients under investigation by the Department of Justice, the Securities and Exchange Commission, the Internal Revenue Service, the Financial Industry Regulatory Authority, the Federal Trade Commission, as well as other state and federal agencies.
 The firm also has substantial experience representing clients under criminal investigation in Europe, Asia and Latin America.

 Munger Tolles also has a widely-acclaimed internal investigation practice.
 Brad Brian literally wrote the book on internal investigations.
 The firm has conducted hundreds of investigations in the United States and around the world on behalf of both Fortune 500 and smaller companies, representing the company itself in some instances or independent, special and/or audit committees in others.